 Greenville County’s Unified Development Ordinance (UDO) is far better than the outdated and inconsistent land use regulation we are currently working with.
 It will better protect natural resources, including clean water and tree canopy, and better manage and direct growth as our county continues to accommodate an unprecedented number of new residents, visitors, and businesses with every passing day.
 Here are some specific ways the ordinance improves on the status quo:

-Clean water protection & directing growth:
+Clean water protection & managing growth:

 - The UDO includes improved measures to not only protect water quality, but also to help focus growth in sewered areas.
 For example, it provides subdivision design standards for septic developments in unzoned areas and requires developers to identify primary and alternative septic tank sites on lots.
 It also requires consultation with sanitary sewer providers prior to subdivision application.